delane-nyaruni/delane-nyaruni/README.md

 - 👋 Hi, I’m @delane-codes
-- 👀 I’m interested in web dev & penetration testing
+- 👀 I’m interested in web dev & penetration testing & linux
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m proficient in Java, Javascript
 - 💞️ I’m looking to collaborate on any project
-- 📫 How to reach me @delane_codes on Twitter, Facebook, dev.to, insta
+- 📫 How to reach me @delane_codes on Twitter, Facebook, Dev.io, Instagram, LinkedIn